 - Are there specific faculty members who can serve as my Faculty Advisor?

-No, all LSU professors are eligible to serve as Advisors to Distinguished Communicator candidates; however, you must make sure the faculty member you select is willing to assist you through the certification process.
+No, all LSU professors are eligible to serve as Advisors to Distinguished Communicator candidates; however, you must make sure the faculty member you select is willing to assist you through the process.
 You must complete a Student-Faculty Advisor contract and submit it to the CxC office no later than 4 semesters prior to your graduation.

 - How should I select my Faculty Advisor?

 Because the Distinguished Communicator program focuses on mastering discipline-specific communication skills, you should select a Faculty Advisor who specializes in the field you are interested in pursuing after graduation.
 For example, if you want to be an engineer when you graduate, your Faculty Advisor should be well versed in engineering.
-You also want to find someone with whom you will work well and who is committed to helping you complete this certification.
+You also want to find someone with whom you will work well and who is committed to helping you complete this program.

 - What if the Faculty Advisor I approach doesn’t know much about the Distinguished Communicator program?